iam24400/iam24400/README.md

 ## Hi there 👋

 - I’m just getting started with GitHub.
-- I'm currently learning Java and SQL.
+- I'm currently learning JavaScript and SQL.
-- My favorite subject is Physics.
 - I want to contribute in creating innovations in agriculture and renewable energy sector.